Igor Butman: 2003–present

+Television

+He appeared in the third season of ice show contest Ice Age.

 Political views

 Butman joined the Russian political party United Russia in 2008 and became a member of its high council.

-While a naturalized US citizen, Butman's membership in the Supreme Council of the "United Russia" ruling party has faced controversy in the media over Aleksei Navalny's publications.
-Aleksei Navalny, is a well known blogger in Russia and a prominent critic of government corruption at the highest levels, even including Vladimir Putin.
+While a naturalized US citizen, Butman's membership in the Supreme Council of the "United Russia" ruling party has faced controversy in the media over Alexei Navalny's publications.
+Alexei Navalny, is a well known blogger in Russia and a prominent critic of government corruption at the highest levels, even including Vladimir Putin.
 On August 8, 2015, Navalny mocked current ardent pro-Kremlin "patriots" that hold dual citizenship and suggested that Butman pledged an Oath of Allegiance to the United States that renounced his faithfulness to Russia and promised to take up arms to fight alongside the United States.

 On August 30, 2015, Igor Butman told reporters at a press-conference that he received a letter from the U.S. State Department asking him not to attend a jazz festival in the Crimean city of Koktebel because the Crimean peninsula was/is still currently under US and European sanctions.
 He performed anyway.
 He said he wrote a letter to U.S. President Barack Obama calling Ukraine's officials intentions to ban artists who perform in Crimea from entering Ukraine for five years—"improper."
 Now Butman may face punishment and/or fines from the US Government for breaching the sanction restrictions and doing business in Crimea.

 In an interview with Komsomolskaya Pravda, Butman alleged that he had been "informed by personal friends in American governmental structures" that the Department of State was investigating whether Butman could be stripped of his citizenship, speculating that State Department officials proposed that Butman's political activities could be seen as aiding forces hostile to the United States (a condition under which acquired citizenship can be legally revoked).